OpenMDAO/OpenMDAO-Framework/docs/plugin-guide/extension_plugin.rst

 This example showcases the "quick and smart way."
 An example of the "smart way" can be found in :ref:`Wrapping-an-External-Module-Using-F2PY`, where a signature file is included as part of the engine design tutorial.
-The "quick and smart way" should be fine for most cases, provided there are no objections to inserting new comments into the existing source code.
-For some cases, the extra flexibility of the signature file may be needed; one specific example would be a case where you only want to expose one function from a Fortran file that contains several.
-What you can do in this case is instruct F2PY to generate this signature file, after which you can edit it to your satisfaction.
+The "quick and smart way" should be fine for most cases, provided there are no objections to inserting new comments into your existing source code.
+For some cases, the extra flexibility of the signature file may be needed.
+One specific example is a case where you only want to expose one function from a Fortran file that contains several functions.
+What you can do in this case is instruct F2PY to generate a signature file, after which you can edit it to your satisfaction.

 Subroutine *runbar3truss* has the following interface: